ezamorag/pccloner/README.md

 **Conditions for Optimal Performance**: The stored task must be replayed on the same computer, and the screen's initial state during replay should closely resemble the initially stored screen state.

+Known Issues:
+* Occasionally, the collector records one additional scroll-down action than necessary.
+* It is unable to accurately replay specific sequences of hotkeys such as: key1 + [(key2+key3) + key4 + (key5+key6)].
+The replayer functions correctly when these sequences are separated by the release of previous keys such as: (key1+key2+key3), (key1+key4), (key1+key5+key6).
+* Sometimes, in the process of minimizing a window, the size and location of the window are altered without our control.
+The replayer could fail in this case.

 ## Authors
 - [Erik Zamora](https://www.ezamorag.com)
 ## Installation